-But the more you know, the greater your chances of avoiding sticker shock.
-In our new series, we’re highlighting the various costs and policies associated with bringing luggage aboard a flight.
-First up, Spirit Airlines, whose handy online baggage calculator — coupled with a little extra planning — could help you save big.
+But the more you know, the greater your chances of avoiding sticker shock — especially when it comes to budget carriers like Spirit Airlines that charge for carry-on bags.
+But Spirit's handy online baggage calculator, coupled with a little extra planning, can help you save big.

-As always, any bag that's carried on or checked must fit within the airline's size requirements: those specific dimensions can be found here.
+As always, any bag that's carried on or checked must fit within the airline's size requirements.